 'Alternatively, for a much quicker application, you can use the Ronseal Ultimate Finish Decking Pad Kit which helps get the job done up to 5x faster than using a brush, comes with a handy scrubbing pad to help clean the deck, and saves your back!'

 How to buy the best decking oil

-In a nutshell, if you’re looking to add some colour to your planks, decking stains offer the widest range of shades in both solid and translucent finishes, while decking oils are best if you’re after a colourless treatment that sinks into the wood to protect from within rather than forming a layer on top.
-That’s not to say that there aren’t colourful options out there, as our top pick shows.
+In a nutshell, if you’re looking to add some color to your planks, decking stains offer the widest range of shades in both solid and translucent finishes, while decking oils are best if you’re after a colorless treatment that sinks into the wood to protect from within rather than forming a layer on top.
+That’s not to say that there aren’t colorful options out there, as our top pick shows.

 Some decking oils boast better UV protection for decking, keeping the wood bright across the seasons.

-Some decking oils offer lower-odour formulations – look out for these, too.
+Some decking oils offer lower-odor formulations – look out for these, too.

-If your deck is made from an expensive hardwood, for example teak, you definitely want to use a decking oil to enhance the natural look and texture of this type of wood.
-Cheaper decking materials such as pine will do better with a decking paint.
+If your deck is made from expensive hardwood, for example, teak, you definitely want to use a decking oil to enhance the natural look and texture of this type of wood.
+Cheaper decking materials such as pine will do better with decking paint.

 Decking oil, decking paint, or decking stain: which do you need?